alerta/alerta-contrib/plugins/msteams/README.md

 ```

 The `MS_TEAMS_SUMMARY_FMT` configuration variable is a Jinja2 template
-string and accepts any Jinja2 syntax.
-The formatter has access to two
+string or filename to a template file and accepts any Jinja2 syntax.
-variables in the template environment, 'alert' for all alert details
+The formatter has access to two variables in the template environment,
-and 'config' for access to the alerta configuration.
+'alert' for all alert details and 'config' for access to the alerta
+configuration.

 If you have Jinja2 available you can try customizing the message like
 this: